-The Agricultural University of Tirana participated in the Albanian Rural Parliament, an important advocacy forum that brings together key actors and energies shaping the future of rural areas in Albania.
-AUT was represented at this event by its Rector, Prof. Dr. Fatbardh Sallaku, who shared the university’s vision and position on the development of the agricultural sector in the country.
+The Agricultural University of Tirana took part in the Albanian Rural Parliament, an important advocacy forum that brings together key actors and energies shaping the future of rural areas in Albania.
+UBT was represented at this event by its Rector, Fatbardh Sallaku, and the Vice Rector for Science and Projects, Erinda Lika, who participated in one of the Parliament’s panels focused on “Rural Albania on the path to Europe: what it means for communities and territories.”
+A group of UBT students were also part of this important event, which marked its fourth edition.

 In his remarks, Rector Sallaku emphasized that Albanian agriculture is at a decisive moment, as the country advances in its European Union integration process.

-“The shift from tradition to innovation, from quantity to quality, and from informal practices to EU standards is no longer a choice, but a necessity,” he stated.
+“Training is the bridge that turns support into real investment and helps farmers make informed, long-term decisions,” he added.
+He went on to emphasize that the future of agriculture must be built on knowledge and innovation.
+“The shift from tradition to innovation, from quantity to quality, and from informal practices to EU standards is no longer a choice, but a necessity,” declared rector Sallaku.

 In this context, he also highlighted the comprehensive reform underway at the Agricultural University of Tirana, emphasizing that it has been specifically designed to respond to the evolving needs of the agricultural sector in Albania.